NREL/jade/docs/source/tutorial.rst

 edit the file afterwards.

 The following parameters are optional when running on NREL's HPC (Eagle):

-- partition: If not specified then the HPC will decide the partition based on the wall time value.
+- ``partition``: If not specified then the HPC will decide the partition based on the wall time value.
-- mem: If specified then the HPC will only provide nodes that have at least this amount of memory.
+- ``mem``: If specified then the HPC will only provide nodes that have at least this amount of memory.
 Refer to the HPC documentation for supported formats.
 On Eagle: "80GB", "150GB".
-- tmp: If specified then the HPC will only provide nodes that have at least this amount of storage space as scratch space.
+- ``tmp``: If specified then the HPC will only provide nodes that have at least this amount of storage space as scratch space.
 Refer to the HPC documentation for supported formats.
-On Eagle:
-"500GB", "2TB".
+On Eagle: "500GB", "2TB".

 JADE was primarily designed to maximize use of compute node CPUs when running jobs that only require a single node.
 Given that objective, the default value